Delivering arts education to the Fylde Coast community through lectures, study days and visits, plus community and

 What Are ‘The Arts’

 Have a look at our lecture programme!
 It is not just about painting.
-We are interested in sculpture, architecture, jewellery, ceramics, glass, poster art, mosaics, – just about anything that involves good design.
+We are interested in sculpture, architecture, jewellery, ceramics, glass, poster art, theatre, mosaics, – just about anything that involves good design.
 We are not practitioners – at least most of us aren’t – we do have some artists among us – and you can see some of their works in our Members’ Gallery.
 We are mostly about learning, appreciating and understanding.
 Interested?
 Go to our membership page here.